 Philosophical reflections on humanity's relationship to the natural world.
 The course will examine classic American perspectives (e.g. Leopold, transcendentalists), Asian perspectives, Native American perspectives, and contemporary environmental philosophies such as social ecology, deep ecology, and ecofeminism.
 Course discussions will include the historical roots of the contemporary environmental crisis, the development of a personal environmental philosophy, and the role of a citizen in advancing environmental awareness and responsible land and water use.
 Prerequisite: ENV 201 or 3 credits of philosophy.
 Offered Alternate Years.

 An examination into the nature of a variety of kinds of love including love of knowledge, love of friends, erotic love, and parental love.
 Philosophical consideration of topics such as the nature of desire, the politics of desire, sexual intercourse, adultery, monogamy, polygamy, homosexuality, and the obligations of friends as well as institutions of marriage and parenthood.
 Offered Alternate Years.

-Introduction to the main questions in the Asian philosophical traditions.
-Questions will be centered in ethics, religion, epistemology, and metaphysics.
-Conceptual connections will be made with European and North American philosophical traditions.
-Offered Occasionally.
+Introduction to the main questions found in the Asian philosophical traditions.
+We will read Indian, Chinese, and Japanese philosophers, with a special emphasis on Hinduism, Buddhism, Confucianism, and Daoism.
+Questions will be centered in ethics, epistemology, and metaphysics.
+Conceptual connections will be made with Western philosophical traditions.
+Offered Alternate Years.

 PHL 355 Cr.3